-Professor Pamela Gillies BSc PGCE MEd MMedSci PHD FRSA FFPH AcSS Hon FRCPS (Glasg)
+BSc PGCE MEd MMedSci PhD FRSA FFPH FAcSS Hon FRCPS (Glasg) DSc

 Pamela was awarded the honour of CBE for services to education and public health in December 2012.
-She was elected a Fellow of the Faculty of Public Health of the Royal College of Physicians of London in 2002; as an Academician of the Academy for Social Sciences in 2005 and became an Honorary Fellow of the Royal College of Physicians of Glasgow in 2007.
-Previously a Pro-Vice Chancellor at the University of Nottingham, Pamela has worked in Geneva as a member of the World Health Organisation’s Global Programme on AIDS (1989-90); at Harvard University as a Professor in Health and Human Rights (1992-3); as a Harkness Fellow of the Commonwealth Fund of New York; and in London on a seconded post as the first Executive Director of Research at the Health Education Authority for England (1996-99).
-She has researched and written widely on HIV/AIDS, health development, and inequalities in health focussing on the potential of social action for health.
+She was elected a Fellow of the Faculty of Public Health of the Royal College of Physicians of London in 2002; a Fellow of the Academy for Social Sciences in 2005; a Fellow of the Royal Society of Edinburgh in 2015 and became an Honorary Fellow of the Royal College of Physicians of Glasgow in 2007.
+Previously a Pro-Vice Chancellor at the University of Nottingham, Pamela has worked in Geneva as a member of the World Health Organisation’s Global Programme on AIDS (1989-90); at Harvard University as a Visiting Professor in Health and Human Rights (1992-3); as a Harkness Fellow of the Commonwealth Fund of New York; and in London on a seconded post as the first Executive Director of Research at the Health Education Authority for England (1996-99).
+She is a founding patron of a school for children of sex workers in Domjur, Kolkata and has researched and written widely on HIV/AIDS, health development, and inequalities in health focusing on the potential of social action for health.